ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 # Mud Bricks
 This is the easiest answer if you have the correct form.
 A 1" high form would not take much material at all.

+For 1 acre, it would take about 11,000 Mud Bricks if they were 2' x 2'.

+While this is a lot of work, you will make real progress and reclaim parts of your yard at a time and not worry about price, since dirt and water is free.
+Remember it rains :-)

 > ---

 IMPORTANT: If you do NOT cover the land, then the knotweed will come right back.
 YOU MUST COVER THE LAND!